 How To Make Five Cheese Marinara Sauce (Olive Garden Copycat)

 This five cheese marinara pasta sauce is oozing with cheese and savory flavors.
-All you’ll need to make this Olive Garden copycat is a hefty amount of tomato sauce, herbs, and tons of cheese that will excite your taste buds.
+All you’ll need to make this Olive Garden copycat is a hefty amount of marinara, herbs, and tons of cheese that will excite your taste buds.

 In a large skillet, heat the olive oil, then saute the onion until soft.